Lisgevan/The-Modern-Javascript-Bootcamp-Course-2021/README.md

 4. Project four: **"Secter Message"**.
    A small JavaScript project of a page where you enter a message in a form and it creates a link with the 'secret message.
    Find it under the "04-Secret-Message" folder.

+5. Project five: **"ls like command"**.
+   A small JavaScript project using NodeJS trying to make a terminal command like "ls".
+   Find it under the "05-NodeJS/list-command" folder.
+   Folder 05-NodeJS/_INTRO_ was made just for pracricing intro to node JS.